grame-cncm/faustwebsite/mkdocs/docs/community/powered-by-faust.md

 ## [FaustCGP](https://git.sr.ht/~led/faustcgp)

 Generate new audio synthesizers and filters in FAUST with Recurrent Cartesian Genetic Programming.
 Given a target sound or impulse response as input, the RCGP will return a FAUST synthesizer or filter, respectively, that best approximates the given signal or impulse response.
+Samples for an early version of the software can be found [here](https://onkyo.u-aizu.ac.jp/faustcgp-demo).

 ## [OneTrick URCHIN](https://punklabs.com/ot-urchin)